 If you're a homeowner in Omaha, Nebraska, your lawn faces a specific set of challenges that generic lawn care advice simply doesn't address.
 This guide covers everything you need to know for your local grass type, climate, and the seasonal problems most common in Great Plains.

 Common in Omaha's humid continental with hot summers conditions.
+Japanese beetle and masked chafer grubs are the primary culprits here; preventive treatments work best when soil temperature at a 2-inch depth crosses 60°F in late June.
 Upload a photo to GrassDx for an instant AI diagnosis and localized treatment plan.

 Common in Omaha's humid continental with hot summers conditions.
+Dollar spot pressure peaks when nighttime temperatures stay above 50°F and leaf tissue stays wet for extended periods, a combination Omaha sees regularly from late May through September.
 Upload a photo to GrassDx for an instant AI diagnosis and localized treatment plan.

 Frequently diagnosed in Great Plains lawns.
+This soilborne pathogen targets Kentucky Bluegrass roots specifically, and research published through NCBI PubMed on turfgrass root-infecting fungi confirms that stressed, compacted soils accelerate its spread, making Omaha's heavy clay profiles a particularly favorable environment.
 GrassDx identifies this from photos and gives you a localized treatment plan.

 Upload a photo and your Omaha ZIP code.
 GrassDx will identify the exact issue and give you a treatment plan built for your local grass type and current season.